When Physical Layer Key Generation Meets RIS: Opportunities, Challenges, and Road Ahead: System Model

 \subsection{Hardware Architecture}

 A RIS is made of a planar digitally programmable metasurfaces \cite{CuiTieJunRIS}.
 Specifically, a RIS is typically composed of three layers and a smart controller.
 The outer layer contains a large number of periodically repeated metasurface units, which can act directly on the incident electromagnetic signals.
 The subwavelength metamaterial units are composed of individual units equivalent to ``molecules/atoms" of natural materials.
 The middle layer is a metal isolation plate, which is used to avoid electromagnetic leakage.
 The inner layer is the control circuit, which is used to adjust the reflection amplitude and/or phase shift of each metasurface unit.
-The smart controller of RIS is usually a programmable field-programmable gate array (FPGA), which can send coding sequence to RIS and connect wirelessly to communication components, i.e., access points and terminals.
+The smart controller of the RIS is usually a programmable field-programmable gate array (FPGA), which can send coding sequence to the RIS and connect wirelessly to communication components, i.e., access points and terminals.
 In this case, by using FPGA as a smart controller, the RIS can realize different wireless propagation functions.
 Theoretically, the reflection amplitude and/or phase can be continuously adjusted, where the reflection amplitude can be effectively customized within $[0,1]$ by changing the resistor load, while the reflection phase can be shifted within $[0,\pi]$ by designing binary coding sequences.
 However, due to the hardware cost and implementation complexity, the existing works often consider the discrete control with finite amplitude and/or phase values.
 Take $1$-bit phase shift control as an example: each metasurface unit can independently realize 0 and $\pi$ phase shifts by switching the PIN diode between ``OFF" and ``ON" states, respectively.